tobek/laminae/notes.md

     - https://twitter.com/TylerAlterman/status/1453671384186564610
     - "Something the whole ocean is doing"
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
 NED?
-- incredible beauty - LEC, LEP, NEP
+- incredible beauty - LEC, LEP
 - Sex  - CGD, CED, NED, NEC (dreams), NEP
 - a prison (w research/testing?)
 - non-euclidean/visual distortion like Rorik Smith polyhedral pics or something (NNC?)